christianalfoni/impact/docs/02_Understanding_The_Design.md

 }))
 ```

-At this point we concluded that we want to encapsulate state and related logic.
-We could try just splitting up the store:
+To solve this we could try just splitting up the store:

 ```ts
 const globalStore = createStore({ foo: 'bar' })